|Elliott Sound Products||Valves (Vacuum Tubes) - Myths|

 Should you see an output valve with a faint light blue glow inside the plate, then it is probably gassy, and is approaching failure.
 The glow is caused by electrons striking gas (air) molecules, causing them to fluoresce.
 All valves have a tiny residual amount of gas, but there should never be enough to create the characteristic glow of a gassy valve.

+You can replace valves yourself.
 Absolutely.
 No question at all.
-They are in sockets, and anyone can remove and replace valves at will.
+They are in sockets, and anyone can remove and replace them at will.
 Doing so will always give you a result, but it may not be the one you hoped for.
 There are so many reasons not to do so that listing them all would be tedious.
 Instead, I'll note the things that must be part of a valve change, as well as those things that should be included.
 In some cases, the tests will require equipment that the valve amp owner simply doesn't have or even have access to.

 Apart from equipment, there is also a level of knowledge (and experience) that is necessary to ensure a satisfactory valve replacement.
 Without these two, both amplifier and owner are at risk, and that risk is especially great for the inexperienced owner.
 Delving around inside an amp that runs from a 500V (or more) supply is not just not recommended, it's positively dangerous.
 One tiny slip of a finger, and your loved ones could be lining up to place flowers on your coffin - and no, I'm not exaggerating - not even a little bit!